Pontoon boats, aka ‘party barges,’ are one of the best kinds of boats a water-loving person can own.

 Follow these steps to pull a tube behind a pontoon safely and effectively:

 - Inflate your towable until it’s crinkle-free, firm, and steady.
-Also, ensure that its caps/valves are secure and no air is escaping from them.
+Also, ensure that its caps/valves are secure and no air is escaping.

 - Attach one end of the rope to your towable.

 - Tie the other end of the rope to either a tow tower or a U bolt in your pontoon.
-However, make sure you don’t tie a knot, and instead, use a series of loops, as shown in this quick video tutorial.
+However, don’t tie a knot; instead, use a series of loops, as shown in this quick video tutorial.

-- If you’ve tied the rope to a low tow point like on a transom, you might want to attach a booster ball to your rope to keep it above the water.
+- If you’ve tied the rope to a low tow point, like on a transom, you might want to attach a booster ball to keep it above the water.

 - Give the rope a good tug to check if everything’s secure and tight.